15 Logical Fallacies You Should Know Before Getting Into a Debate

-Ad hominems often signal the point at which a civil disagreement has descended into a “fight.”
+The use of ad hominem often signals the point at which a civil disagreement has descended into a “fight.”
 Whether it’s siblings, friends, or lovers, most everyone has had a verbal disagreement crumble into a disjointed shouting match of angry insults and accusations aimed at discrediting the other person.
 When these insults crowd out a substantial argument, they become ad hominems.

 It’s much easier to defeat your opponent’s argument when it’s made of straw.
-The Strawman fallacy is aptly named after a harmless, lifeless, scarecrow.
-In the straw man fallacy, someone attacks a position the opponent doesn’t really hold.
-Instead of contending with the actual argument, he or she instead attacks the equivalent of a lifeless bundle of straw, an easily defeated effigy, which the opponent never intended upon defending anyway.
+The Strawman argument is aptly named after a harmless, lifeless, scarecrow.
+In the strawman argument, someone attacks a position the opponent doesn’t really hold.
+Instead of contending with the actual argument, he or she attacks the equivalent of a lifeless bundle of straw, an easily defeated effigy, which the opponent never intended upon defending anyway.

-Straw man fallacies are a cheap and easy way to make one’s position look stronger than it is.
+The strawman argument is a cheap and easy way to make one’s position look stronger than it is.
 Using this fallacy, opposing views are characterized as “non-starters,” lifeless, truthless, and wholly unreliable.
 By comparison, one’s own position will look better for it.
-You can imagine how straw man fallacies and ad hominems can occur together, demonizing opponents and discrediting their views.
+You can imagine how strawman arguments and ad hominem fallacies can occur together, demonizing opponents and discrediting their views.

 This fallacy can be unethical if it’s done on purpose, deliberately mischaracterizing the opponent’s position for the sake of deceiving others.
-But often the straw man fallacy is accidental, because one doesn’t realize he or she is oversimplifying a nuanced position, or misrepresenting a narrow, cautious claim as if it were broad and foolhardy.
+But often the strawman argument is accidental, because the offender doesn’t realize the are oversimplifying a nuanced position, or misrepresenting a narrow, cautious claim as if it were broad and foolhardy.

-See if you can detect how both of the following statements could qualify as a strawman fallacy.
+See if you can detect how both of the following statements could qualify as a strawman argument.

 Any time ignorance is used as a major premise in support of an argument, it’s liable to be a fallacious appeal to ignorance.
 Naturally, we are all ignorant of many things, but it is cheap and manipulative to allow this unfortunate aspect of the human condition to do most of our heavy lifting in an argument.

-Ignorance isn’t proof of anything except that one doesn’t know something.
-If no one has proven the non-existence of ghosts or flying saucers, that’s hardly proof that those things exist or don’t exist.
-If we don’t know whether they exist, then we don’t know that they exist or that they don’t exist.
-Ignorance doesn’t prove any claim to knowledge.
+An appeal to ignorance isn’t proof of anything except that you don’t know something.
+If no one has proven the non-existence of ghosts or flying saucers, that’s hardly proof that those things either exist or don’t exist.
+If we don’t know whether they exist, then we don’t know that they do exist or that they don’t exist.
+Appeal to ignorance doesn’t prove any claim to knowledge.